isomerpages/moe-northshorepri/_departments/Student Management/Student Development Team.md

 photo1

 The Student Development Team (SDT) adopts a structured, level-specific approach to nurturing students' growth in learning and care.
-In Lower Primary, the focus is on self-awareness and self-management, encouraging students to take responsibility for their actions and words.
-As they progress to Middle Primary, they learn to build positive relationships within the school through self-management and relationship skills, fostering a sense of care for their peers.
-By Upper Primary, students are guided to extend their care beyond the school community, becoming self-directed learners and responsible citizens who collaborate and excel together.
+In **Lower Primary**, the focus is on self-awareness and self-management, encouraging students to take responsibility for their actions and words.
+As they progress to **Middle Primary**, they learn to build positive relationships within the school through self-management and relationship skills, fostering a sense of care for their peers.
+By **Upper Primary**, students are guided to extend their care beyond the school community, becoming self-directed learners and responsible citizens who collaborate and excel together.
 This progressive framework ensures holistic development, equipping students with the values and skills needed for personal and social success.

-photo1